 We support the Task Force on Climate-related Financial Disclosures ('TCFD') and its recommendations, and we're committed to assessing the impacts of climate risks and opportunities across our operations and supply chains.
 Understanding the impacts of climate change on our business provides us with the opportunity to develop a strategic response to mitigate the risks, whilst building on the opportunities this presents for Currys.
 We have carried out this work and are disclosing our progress in line with the recommendations of the TCFD.
 We have made significant progress this year with the completion of quantitative scenario analysis to further strengthen our strategy and enable us to build a roadmap to increased climate resilience

 You can read more about our governance structure, strategy and risk management in our Annual Report.

 We report our energy consumption and Scope 1, 2 and 3 greenhouse gas emissions in our Annual Report.
-We also continue to respond to the CDP questionnaire on Climate Change and are proud to have achieved an 'A' score, putting us with a small number of other high-performing companies leading on corporate environmental ambition, action and transparency worldwide.
+We also continue to respond to the CDP questionnaire on Climate Change and are proud to have achieved an 'A-' score, demonstrating on corporate environmental ambition, action and transparency.